-TIGHTNESS FOR A FAMILY OF RECURSIVE EQUATIONS MAURY BRAMSON OFER ZEITOUNI§ ABSTRACT.
-In this paper, we study the tightness of solutions for a family of recursive equations.
+The Annals of Probability 2009, Vol. 37, No. 2, 615-653 DOI: 10.1214/08-AOP414 © Institute of Mathematical Statistics, 2009 TIGHTNESS FOR A FAMILY OF RECURSION EQUATIONS By Maury Bramson1 and Ofer Zeitouni2 University of Minnesota, and University of Minnesota and Weizmann Institute of Science In this paper we study the tightness of solutions for a family of recursion equations.
 These equations arise naturally in the study of random walks on tree-like structures.
-Examples include the maximal displacement of branching random walk in one dimension, and the cover time of symmetric simple random walk on regular binary trees.
+Examples include the maximal displacement of a branching random walk in one dimension and the cover time of a symmetric simple random walk on regular binary trees.
 Recursion equations associated with the distribution functions of these quantities have been used to establish weak laws of large numbers.
 Here, we use these recursion equations to establish the tightness of the corresponding sequences of distribution functions after appropriate centering.
 We phrase our results in a fairly general context, which we hope will facilitate their application in other settings.
-1. Introduction Branching random walks (BRW) have been studied since the 1960's, with various cases having been studied earlier (see, e.g., [Har63] and [AN72]).
+1. Introduction.
+Branching random walks (BRW) have been studied since the 1960's, with various cases having been studied earlier (see, e.g., [6] and [19]).
 As the name suggests, such processes consist of particles that execute random walks while also branching.
 One typically assumes that the particles lie on \mathbb{R} , and that the corresponding discrete time process starts from a single particle at 0.
-When the branching is supercritical, i.e., particles on the average have more than one offspring, the number of particles will grow geometrically in time off the set of extinction.
+When the branching is supercritical, that is, particles on the average have more than one offspring, the number of particles will grow geometrically in time off the set of extinction.
 Two types of results have received considerable attention.
-The first pertains to the location of the main body of particles, and states roughly that, at large times, this distribution is given by a suitably scaled normal distribution, if typical tail conditions on the random walk increments and on the offspring distribution are assumed (see, e.g., [KA76] and [Bi90]).
-The second pertains to the maximal displacement of BRW, i.e., the position of the particle furthest to the right.
-Results date back to [Ham74], who demonstrated a weak law of large numbers.
-There have since been certain refinements for the limiting behavior of the maximal displacement, but the theory remains incomplete.
-Here, we obtain sufficient conditions for the tightness of the Date: December 14, 2006.
+The first pertains to the location of the main body of particles, and states roughly that, at large times, this distribution is given by a suitably scaled normal distribution, if typical tail conditions on the random walk increments and on the offspring distribution are assumed (see, e.g., [8] and [20]).
+The second pertains to the maximal displacement of BRW, that is, the position of the This is an electronic reprint of the original article published by the Institute of Mathematical Statistics in The Annals of Probability, 2009, Vol. 37, No. 2, 615-653.
+This reprint differs from the original in pagination and typographic detail.
+Received February 2007; revised March 2008.